Welcome, visitor! [ Login | Sign Up ]

 Can anyone help us on this?
 I installed this template on my blog and I managed to modify it so it would fit my tastes.
 However, there are 3 issues that bother me and I really don’t know how to solve them:

-Please leave me a comment here (so that everyone who has these problems can see it) or on my mail if you’ve managed to solve if not all three issues, at least one of them. :roll:
+Please leave me a comment here (so that everyone who has these problems can see it) or on my mail if you’ve managed to solve if not all three issues, at least one of them. 🙄

 Your help will be kindly appreciated.
 Bye for now!